Lynnfield Cultural Council

 The Lynnfield Cultural Council is a group of local volunteers appointed by the Town Selectmen to re-grant funds provided by the Massachusetts Cultural Council to bring community-based Arts, History, Science, Literature and Ethnic Diversity programs to Lynnfield.

-NEW– ONLINE APPLICATIONS WILL BE ACCEPTED THIS YEAR.
-Online applications will be available starting on October 1, 2020.
+Online applications will be available starting on September 1, 2021.

 For all FAQs regarding the new ONLINE applications, please visit:

 Should you have any additional questions, email us at email@example.com or call Diana Ellis at 781-599-1051.

 Diana Ellis, Barbara White, Katianne Williams, Erin Howard, Vasundhra Ganju, Darlene Kumar

 Please ‘like’ us on Facebook, where you can learn about local cultural activities in Lynnfield.
 We’d love to feature your event, so please send us a message with the details.

 Connect on Social